1961 New Democratic Party leadership election: CCF leadership succession crisis

 By 1960, progress was being made in creating a new party from the old CCF, and the trade union movement as represented by the CLC.
 There were still leadership issues left unresolved in the CCF in the summer of 1960, and the party's president, David Lewis was forced to try to keep the federal House of Commons leader from causing an open leadership crisis.
 Since M. J. Coldwell, the CCF's national leader, lost his seat in the House of Commons, he constantly was thinking of resigning his post, but was asked by the party, many times, to stay on as national leader.
 With Coldwell's defeat, the CCF caucus chose Hazen Argue as the new House leader.
 During the lead-up to the 1960 CCF convention, Argue was pressing for Coldwell to step down.
 This leadership challenge would mean that plans for an orderly transition to the New Party would be in jeopardy, something that the CLC's and CCF's organizers, headed by Lewis, did not want.
 They wanted as their leader Saskatchewan premier Tommy Douglas, the most successful social democratic leader in Canada.
 To prevent their plans from being derailed, Lewis had to try to find a way to persuade Argue not to force a vote on the question of the party's leadership at the convention: Lewis was unsuccessful.
 There was a split between the parliamentary caucus and the party's executive that made it to the convention floor.
 Coldwell quit and Argue became the last National Leader of the CCF.

 In the mid-1970s, David Lewis reflected on this incident and he realized that he did not handle the leadership transition well:

 I, as president of the CCF, was very much in the wrong in trying to get a unanimous vote for Tommy.
 It arose out of a tradition we had had – no one opposed Woodsworth, no one had opposed Coldwell.
 They were chosen.

 I met with Hazen and tried to dissuade him from being a candidate.
 It was wrong.
 This attitude produced bitterness around the Hazen–Douglas contest.

 Naming the party

 The logo of the New Democratic Party during its founding in 1961.

 In July and August 1961, the CCF became the New Democratic Party (NDP), after a long process of deciding what to name the party.
 The party used a preferential ballot system to make the decision from four choices: New Party, New Democratic Party, Social Democratic Party, Canadian Democratic Party.

 In the end, the name New Democratic Party won on Thursday evening, 3 August, narrowly beating out New Party 784 to 743 votes.
+A day earlier, the party decided on green and gold as party colours, and that the logo should include the Peace Tower.